joshua-gomes/next-coding-challenge/README.md

 ## Candidate Notes:

-### Mocking out data and keeping cart state
+### Mocking out data and keeping basket state

-I was not sure if the intent of the test was to setup APIs to fetch product data and to maintain a cart.
-I kept the solution of managing the cart data in state and left a note on why I think having an api which we sync our state with would be better and help reduce business logic on the frontend.
+I was not sure if the intent of the test was to setup APIs to fetch product data and to maintain a basket.
+I kept the solution of managing the basket data in state and left a note on why I think having an api which we sync our state with would be better and help reduce business logic on the frontend.

 Also, with the product data I just used a local mock to power the product feed.
 I mentioned that using something like [json-server](https://www.npmjs.com/package/json-server), might be something worth using to help quickly setup a server which can be powered by the mocks.